Skip to content

 Severity Rubric

-Likely functional breakage, data loss/corruption, security risk, race/deadlock, or significant production instability.
+• High: functional breakage, data loss/corruption, security risk, race/deadlock, production instability

-Meaningful maintainability or reliability risk that is not immediate critical failure.
+• Medium: maintainability or reliability risk without immediate failure

 Evidence Rules